Achim Gercke

 Achim Gercke (3 August 1902 – 27 October 1997) was a German politician.

-Born in Greifswald, Gercke became a department head of the NSDAP in Munich on 1 January 1932.
+Born in Greifswald, Gercke was the son of the classical philologist Alfred Gercke.
+After pursuing an academic career, he became a department head of the NSDAP in Munich on 1 January 1932.
 In April 1933 he was appointed to the Ministry of the Interior, where he served as an expert on racial matters.
+In November 1933, he was elected to the Reichstag from electoral constituency 2 (Berlin).

 Gercke devised the system of "racial prophylaxis", forbidding the intermarriage between Jews and Aryans.
 As a student, he had attempted to develop a card index listing all Jews in Germany.
 His articles outlined Nazi policy on what to do to the Jews during the early phase of the Third Reich, which included expulsion from Germany.
 He described the just-enacted Nuremberg Laws restricting Jews as provisional measures, which indicated the direction future measures would take.
 Gercke argued for defining "Jew" as including any person with one-sixteenth Jewish blood.
 Later in 1942, the Wannsee Conference ultimately defined "Jew" quite differently: Persons having one Jewish grandparent were mostly excluded and even certain persons with two Jewish grandparents might be excluded, if they followed the Christian faith.

 In 1932, Nazi Gauleiter Rudolf Jordan claimed that SS Security Chief Reinhard Heydrich was not a pure "Aryan".
 Within the Nazi organisation such innuendo could be damning, even for the head of the Reich's counterintelligence service.
 Gregor Strasser passed the allegations on to Achim Gercke who investigated Heydrich's genealogy.
 Gercke reported that Heydrich was "... of German origin and free from any coloured and Jewish blood".
 He insisted that the rumours were baseless.
 Even with this report, Heydrich privately engaged SD member Ernst Hoffman to further investigate and deny the rumours.

-In 1935, Gercke was dismissed following allegations of homosexuality.
+In April 1935, Gercke was dismissed from his offices and expelled from the Reichstag following allegations of homosexuality.
 After the war, he worked as an archivist and town clerk.